dvangennip/TIA_demo_app/README.md

 There are two ways of running the code.
 The first assumes the use of a mock page to generate tracker input that is then fed to the arena view via an intermediary webserver.
 The second way of running uses the Data Arena and cannot be replicated outside of that environment.

 ### Using the mock tracker page
-Start the node.js server first with
+Start the [node.js][7] server first with

 	$ node mock_server.js

-Then open [http://localhost:3000/mock.html][2] in your webbrowser so that you’re able to generate tracker data.
-Finally, open the arena view by using [http://localhost:3000/index.html][3].
+Then open `[http://localhost:3000/mock.html][2]` in your webbrowser so you’re able to generate tracker data.
+Finally, open the arena view by using `[http://localhost:3000/index.html][3]`.
 By adjusting the tracker markers on the mock page, you influence the behaviour on the arena page.

 ### Using the Data Arena
 **TBD**